 Previous City landscaping and driveway width requirements on occasion resulted with driveways installed in triangular shapes, or with other hardscapes installed alongside the driveway.
-This practice severely impacted snow storage.
-Driveway widths must remain consistent within the 10 m setback from the face of curb, at the width approved in the Snow Storage Plan, unless it can be shown that there is adequate snow storage in the landscaped areas.
+This practice severely impacted snow storage and will not be accepted by the City.
+Driveway widths must remain consistent within the 10m setback from the face of curb, at the width approved in the snow storage plan, unless it can be shown that there is adequate snow storage in the landscaped areas.